 3 Line Closeouts (Form Closeouts specifying the type of closeout).

-- We do not want the ball to get to paint, if ball gets in there, have to get it out.
+- We do not want the ball to get to paint.
+If the ball gets in there, we have to get it out.

 - Consequences of the ball getting to paint: